Victoria’s Secret Model Shanina Shaik Flaunts Cleavage & Thighs In Tiny, Curve-Hugging Dress

 Her latest photo was flagged by a geolocation app as being posted from Los Angeles, although it’s unclear whether the snap was taken in the same place.
 For instance, one of her Instagram followers identified the bar as the Barangaroo House in Sydney, Australia.

 Other fans flocked to the comments section to leave either sweet or erotically-nuanced messages.
-All in all, the new photo garnered more than 100 comments and nearly 13,000 views – as of this writing.
+All in all, the new photo has garnered more than 100 comments and nearly 13,000 views, as of this writing.